 Interest rate risk is attributable to the Company's long term debt.
-As of December 31, 2022, the Company was a party to the Amended 2021 Credit Agreement.
+As of December 31, 2023, the Company was a party to the Amended 2021 Credit Agreement.
 Amounts outstanding under the 2021 Credit Agreement are payable on February 9, 2026, with interest payments due quarterly.
-At December 31, 2022, there were no amounts outstanding under the Amended 2021 Credit Agreement.
-There is an inherent rollover risk for borrowings under the Amended 2021 Credit Agreement as such borrowings mature and are renewed at current market rates.
+At December 31, 2023, there were no amounts outstanding under the Amended 2021 Credit Agreement.
+There is an inherent rollover risk for borrowings under the Amended 2021 Credit Agreement and are renewed at current market rates.
 The extent of this risk is not quantifiable or predictable because of the variability of future interest rates and the Company's future financing requirements.